sez11a/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 The **Group Statistics** portlet provides some more advanced data analytics.
 If you add it to a page, and click on the configuration icon, you see that by default, it will display one metric *Activities on Assets*.
 You can click the *plus* button to add additional slots, and choose from the dozen or so metrics available for each slot, covering virtually any action that a user can perform on content on the portal.
 If you decide that you're displaying too many metrics, you can click the *minus* button for a particular slot on the configuration view to remove it.

 There are a wide-ranging number of actions that you can provide social credit for.
 Users can receive credit for everything from subscribing to a blog to writing wiki articles.
-You can easily tweak the numbers in the control panel if it becomes clear that certain activities are weighted too high or too low.
+You can easily tweak the numbers in the Control Panel if it becomes clear that certain activities are weighted too high or too low.

 Social Activity can be an invaluable tool for portals that are heavily driven by community-created content.
 It allows you to easily recognize users who are major contributors and it indicates to new users whose advice will be most trustworthy.
 Social Activity is easy to set up and can be configured differently for each site, increasing the flexibility of your portal.